RajiwadeChay/devTinder/homework.md

 - Intall validator
 - Explore validator library function and Use validator funcs for password, email, photoUrl
 - NEVER TRUST req.body (Always use validations on your end)

+# EPISODE 09

+- Validate data in /signup API
+- Install bcrypt package
+- Create PasswordHash using bcrypt.hash & save the user is encrypted password